By Thailand specialist Rebecca

 Elephants are one of the biggest draws for families on vacation in Thailand.
 There are a number of initiatives – for whom conservation is the byword - that offer a very close-up experience with these majestic, docile creatures.

-One such organisation, the Elephant Nature Foundation, is an easy journey out from Chiang Mai in northern Thailand.
+One such organization, the Elephant Nature Foundation, is an easy journey out from Chiang Mai in northern Thailand.
 They place the upmost importance on the welfare of their animals and instilling its importance in their visitors.

 Cooking lessons in Thailand